On July 20, 2018, Bayer announced it will stop selling or distributing Essure birth control devices in the U.S. on December 31, 2018.

 Thousands of women who received these implants have suffered serious side effects, including chronic pain, damage to the uterus and fallopian tubes, ectopic pregnancy, and migration of the device into the pelvis or abdomen.
 There have been nearly 27,000 reports to the FDA about these and other side effects.

 Bayer is facing thousands of Essure lawsuits from women who were implanted with these devices and suffered serious injuries and side effects.
 While Bayer’s decision to end sales of Essure devices ensures women will be protected from this defective product from this point forward, the countless women who did undergo an Essure procedure may have the right to take legal action against Bayer.

 Our dedicated defective medical device attorneys at O’Connor, Acciani and Levy are ready to review claims on behalf of victims who developed serious health issues and complications after being implanted with the Essure device.
-We offer a free, no obligation legal consultation and do not charge for our services unless you receive compensation.
+Our Cincinnati Essure birth control lawyers offer a free, no obligation legal consultation and do not charge for our services unless you receive compensation.

 HOW DOES ESSURE WORK?

 Essure is a small and flexible coil insert made from titanium alloy and nickel.
 During an Essure procedure, one coil is placed into each fallopian tube.
 The tip of each insert remains visible, so a doctor can confirm the accuracy of the implanted device.
 Over the course of three months, the body forms scar tissue around the inserts, creating a natural barrier to prevent pregnancy.